dlcastillop/hook-crafter/README.md

 Create all your hooks inside the `src/hooks` folder and export them in the `index.ts` file.
 For reference, you can check the example hook in the `src/hooks` folder.

+> Do you need hooks for your project?
+Try [Nova.js: a collection of dependency-free React hooks](https://novajs.co/).

 ## Publish your library to NPM

 ### Generate the build